axiros/docutools/docs/features/lp/plugs/overview.md

 Therefore, by supplying a `$PYTHONPATH`, pointing to a plugin directory of your own, you can have your own modes supported (or overwrite the default ones).

+!!! note "README.md required"
+    Those are linked over to the docset.

 ## Interface